lanl/bueno/examples/build-and-run/README.md

 ```

 If successful, the terminal will fill with output from the containerized
 application.
-If you encountered some errors, try following the workarounds
+If you encountered some errors, try the workarounds outlined in the
-outlined in the following tip.
+following tip:

 > Tip: If you encountered an error similar to this:
 > ```